 We plan to conduct this trial in collaboration with Guangxi Wuzhou Pharmaceutical Group Co.
 Ltd. (Guangxi Wuzhou Pharma).
 Under the terms of our collaboration agreement with Guangxi Wuzhou Pharma, we are responsible for establishing protocols for and conducting clinical trials and Guangxi Wuzhou Pharma is responsible for the costs associated with clinical trials conducted in China.
-Our goal is to initiate this clinical trial during the first half of 2016, with the aim to develop new data to support product growth in China and to establish clinical proof of concept to expand our drug development efforts with VAL-083.
+Our goal is to initiate this clinical trial as soon as practicable. with the aim to develop new data to support product growth in China and to establish clinical proof of concept to expand our drug development efforts with VAL-083.